SeymourSchlong/JohnsErection/README.md

 # Johns Erection
-A mod for the Ultimate Homestuck Collection
+A mod for the Unofficial Homestuck Collection

 ### What it does
 For every pesterlog/dialoglog that John speaks in, a random line of his is replaced with "i have an erection."